 During most of the 1960s and 70s, the department's offerings were divided into 5 fields: American Politics, Legal Studies, Comparative Politics, International Relations, and Political Theory, with a student majoring in political science required to take work in four of these fields.
-In 1982-83, Legal Studies was incorporated into American Politics, with a major now required to take work in all four fields.
-Despite the abolition of the separate field, legal issues have continued to be a major focus in the curriculum, to an extent unusual in a liberal arts college.
-This focus, which began early in the department's history, and was particularly emphasized by Alona Evans in her enormously successful "Law and the Administration of Justice" course, has been significantly responsible for the many Wellesley students who have gone on to law school and to a legal career in recent years.
+In 1982-83, Legal Studies was incorporated into American Politics, and was a major now required to take work in all four fields.
+Despite the abolition of the separate field, legal issues have continued to be a major focus in the curriculum.
+This focus, which began early in the department's history, and was particularly emphasized by Alona Evans in her enormously successful "Law and the Administration of Justice" course, was significantly responsible for the many Wellesley students who have gone on to law school and to a legal career in recent years.
 Of course, many other majors have gone into public policy programs, to graduate school, and to a host of other careers.

 The Department of Political Science also serves as the “hub” for several of the College’s interdisciplinary programs, including American studies, East Asian studies, South Asia Studies, Middle Eastern Studies, environmental studies, and Latin American studies.
 Many political science faculty help to direct these programs and teach courses that count for credit in them.